zandershah/notes/music140.md

 - **The Clash** uses the same strategy as Rolling Stones, become opposites of Sex Pistols.
 Incorporatae American R&B, reggae, and ska.
 - **The Buzzcocks** adopt a pop-influenced approach.
 - Groups were successful in British market during the last 1970s, but none had American success except for the Clash in 1980.

+## Emergence of Rap

+- Graffiti artists widepread mid 1970s, city building and subway lines.
+- First break dancers were black and Hispanic teens.
+- Innovative response to urban decay and probelms of the present.
+- Adapting a practice from Jamaican DJs, hip-hop DJs would carry their own sound systems and employ an MC
+- Kool Herc (First to use an MC: Coke La  Rock) and Grandmaster Flash were early MCs.
+Develop into rapper.
+- Early hip-hop DJs claim credit for techinical innovations, develops modern rap.
+- Use a pair of turntables to transit from songs seamlessly, along with a mixing board or cross-faders to control volumes.
+- “Break spinning”, repeats a short phrase by spinning one record backwards while the other is playing.
+- “Punch phrasing”, feature short bursts from one record while the other is holding down the beat.
+- The instrumental accompaniment of rap music began to feature “breaks” from disco or Latin-music, incite greater excitement and began a technique of creating new music out of recorded “samples”.
+- “Scratching”, rotated back and forwards really fast and repetitively to create a distinctive rhythm.
+- Afrika Bambaataa founded Zulu Nation in early 1970s, gang-like organization incorporated obscure / unlikely tracks such as the Mohawks’ “Champ” and Kraftwerk’s “Trans-FEurope Express” into his mixes.
+- In 1979, Sugar Hill Records releases “Rapper’s Delight”, first hip-hop single , #4 on R&B .
+    - Sugar Hill label owns Joe and Sylvia Robinson originally has another label All Platinum with hits “Love is Strange” 1957 and “Pillow Talk” 1973.
+Developed into the most important rap label of the early 1980s.
+Signed Grandmaster Flash and the Furious Five’s “The Message.
+- Russell Simmons and Rick Rubin, Def Jam Records in 1980s.
+Released music by the decade’s leading rappers (LL Cool J, the Beastie Boys, and Public Enemy).
+    - Simmons’ management company handles many famous and top acts in rap (Run DMC, Kurtis Blow, and DJ Jazzy Jeff and the Fresh Prince).
+    - Basic texture of beats of an electronic drum machine + highlights scratching + occasional sample / punch phrase, defined a new style of mainstream hip hop in mid-1980s.
+    - LL Cool J: “I cant live without My Radio” 1985.
+Made reference to the growing practice of youth broadcasting music in large portable “Boomboxes”; “I Need Love” 1987, first rap ballad.
+    - The Beastie Boys: A popular group of white rappers, originally in the hardcore punk scene, transitioned into hip-hop scene. first mainstream single “Fight for your Right” #7 Pop.
+- Passage were recorded digitally and looped with far more precision than turntables, end of 1980s, digital sampling was widespread.
+- Ice-T (born in New Jersey and moved to Los Angeles as a child), NWA, Boogie Down Production, Public Enemy, one of the most important representative of West Coast rap, urban life addressed by black musicians in a more graphic and angry manner.
+“Gangsta rap”, begin engaging in social and political criticism, black power movement.
+- Queen Latifah, an important female voice in hip-hop with her 1989 debut “All Hail the Queen” .
+- Rap drew a lot of social and legal criticism, not “music”, vulgar and violent lyrics.
+    - In 1980s, tension led to conflict between rock and rap.
+    - Both still develops commercially, have devoted followings in MTV.